Workshop 6: “Youth, citizenship and sovereignty: the challenges of education and training”

 Gilles Olakounlé Yabi is the founder and CEO of WATHI, the West Africa Citizen Think Tank (www.wathi.org).
 Gilles Yabi worked as senior political analyst and later as West Africa Project Director of the International Crisis Group.
 Holding a Ph.D. in Development economics from the University of Clermont-Ferrand in France, Gilles Yabi also worked as a journalist for the weekly magazine Jeune Afrique in Paris.
 Gilles is also currently a non-resident scholar at the Africa Program of the Carnegie Endowment for International Peace based in Washington DC, US.

-Guillaume HUSSON
+Guillaume HUSSONSpeaker

 Head of the Education Sector of UNESCO’s Multisectoral Regional Office for West Africa (Sahel)